 The Department welcomes qualified scholars and professionals from around the world who are interested in utilizing the collections and facilities of the NMNH for on-site research and study.
 Visiting researchers must request a visit well in advance of their anticipated arrival to ensure the appropriate approvals, collections, workspace, and other details are in place.
 Researchers must comply with all export compliance regulations.
 For additional information contact the Botany Chair.

-Fellowships provide an opportunity for scholars to conduct resident, independent study under the guidance of an NMNH staff advisor.
+Fellowships provide an opportunity for scholars to conduct independent research, in residence, under the guidance of an NMNH staff scientist.

 Internships offer undergraduate, graduate and advanced high school students a mentor-guided experience designed to meet their learning objectives.

 The Department hosts many volunteers who assist in research and collections task.
 A minimum commitment of 3 consecutive months is required and at least 6 hours per week.